developer-portal/content/tech/languages/go/go-packages.md

 ## Go packages from upstream

 Upstream projects can be installed with `go install` command, but only if they have `main` package.
-Package names follows the import paths so to install `github.com/go-delve/delve` from GitHub you need to reference the `main` package with a suffix like `@v1.2.3` or `@latest` run:
+Package names follow the import paths so to install `github.com/go-delve/delve` from GitHub you need to reference the `main` package with a suffix like `@v1.2.3` or `@latest`.

 To install a specific version run:
 ```console